Where Are They Now?

 As a writer for Sesame Street she has earned fifteen Emmy Awards to date.
 She writes children’s picture books and has begun to write young adult novels.
 See

 McCormick was cast in the Godspell film and continued performing with the stage production off and on in New York City for a number of years.
 She and music director, Stephen Reinhardt, married on February 12, 1972, on a Saturday morning, and had their reception after the matinee performance of Godspell so the cast could attend.
 In 1976 they had a son, Brian, the first Godspell child.
 In 1979, with their second child, Eve, on the way, they moved to Los Angeles.
 Gilmer has pursued acting, directing, and teaching acting.

 Stephen, after playing in the Los Angeles production (fix spacing here) of Evita, was hired as music supervisor for General Hospital, and has spent the last twenty years as music supervisor for Days of Our Lives.

 In 2010 the couple moved to Louisville, Kentucky, Gilmer’s hometown.
 She recently returned to the stage in Louisville.

 Right out of Godspell, Stephen Nathan was cast in the movie version of 1776 as the courier.
 As an actor, he worked on both coasts before settling in Los Angeles, where he acted in film and television projects until he began writing and producing in the late 1970s.
 In addition to developing feature films at all the major studios, Nathan has written and/or produced more than 300 episodes of television.
-Since 2005 he has served as executive director and writer for the popular FOX TV series Bones.
+From 2005 – 2017 he served as executive director and writer for the popular FOX TV series Bones.

 OTHER KEY PEOPLE